tytydraco/yessleep/out/Special_Delivery_to_Dock_Door_18.md

 Bertha just stared at me blankly.

 “It’s not easy to make a moral choice for people like us in a place like this, but you did.
 I just wanted you to know, I’m still happy you’re around Bart uhhh I mean Bertha.
-I’m sorry, Ill get use to it eventually.
+I’m sorry, I'll get used to it eventually.
 I just don’t have the courage you do, I’m too afraid I’ll lose my…well you know, that’s why I keep to the end of month routine.
 They must have put you as my secretary to remind me, it’s fucked up.”
 I said sincerely before walking to my car.

-I drove by a local fast food chain before heading home and bought a veggie burger.
+I drove by a local fast-food chain before heading home and bought a veggie burger.